pontesgm4/HadGEM3-GC5_palaeo/step1_make_ocean/step2_make_eddy_viscosity.md

 ---

-# Dave Storkey’s script is located at:
+I have updated Dave Storkey’s script to be consistent with the new set of variables in the domain_cfg.nc and mesh_mask.nc files for GC5:

 ```text
 /gws/pw/j25/past2future/users/gpontes/HadGEM3-GC5-0/LP_exp_bc/make_ocean/make_eorca1_eddy_viscosity_3D_file.py
 ```

 Already containing the necessary input values and files.

 Make executable if preferred: